digideskio/web-centric_comp/wcc_a1.md

 ## Technological considerations ##

-The steps to build the solution are

-Building a styling CSS framework to support the site’s styling.

 Below is a non-exhaustive rundown of the main technologies to be considered when developping the solution.
 The constraints

 ### HTML5 and CSS3 ###